 - If the target device asks you to accept incoming files, do so – and everything is saved to Pic Scanner on the target device (This doesn’t overwrite any existing photos.)

 To make a complete back up of all photos, albums and captions from Pic Scanner Gold on your iPhone or iPad to your Mac, first check whether or not your Mac support Airplay.

-Ensure that the iOS device and the Mac are both connected to the same WIFI network and Airplay is enabled on both.
+Ensure that the iOS device and the Mac are both on the same WIFI network, and Airplay is enabled on both.
 Then follow Steps 2 and 3 listed above.
 Once export options are displayed, wait until the Mac appears in the list of Airplay devices.
 Select it.
 If the Mac asks you to accept the incoming file, accept it.
 The backup is saved as a zip file on the Mac.

-To view the photos on your Mac or share them, unzip the backup.
+To view the photos on Mac and share them, unzip the backup.
 The unzipped folder will contain a number of files and sub-folders.
-Click open Splitted_Images.
-This will contain all the photos from Gallery screen on Pic Scanner Gold.
+Click open Splitted_Images, and you’ll see all the photos from Gallery screen on Pic Scanner Gold.

 How often should you back up files?

-Whenever you scan photos, create or edit albums or captions – in other words, whenever your app data changes, you should consider making a fresh backup.
-Ideally, keep two or three recent backups – just in case.
+Whenever you scan photos, create or edit albums or captions, your app data changes – and this is the trigger to make a new backup.
+Keep two or three recent backups, because more is better than less!
 It’s fast, and once you’ve unlocked Back Up, you have unlimited use of this feature.

 Restoring photos from backup to iPhone or iPad

 If you lose or damage your iPhone or iPad, or delete Pic Scanner Gold from your iOS device, you can restore all app data using the last backup on your Mac.
 Here’s how: